uicperformance/minvec/README.md

 Using gnuplot, generate a plot of `benchmark_vec` and `benchmark_novec` (four separate, labeled lines), with input size on the x-axis, and cycles/op on the y-axis.
 Use sizes from 8 to 65536 elements.

+Try using `set logscale y` and `set logscale xy` in gnuplot to see the details for small sizes better.

+- what do you notice about the relative performance of the vec and novec solutions?
+- compare the produced assembly for both _vec and the _novec solutions.
+Read each carefully to understand how it works.
+- the arraymin _vec solution is slow (per element) for small vectors, then very fast for medium size vectors, then slower again for large vectors.
+What explains this?
+Why does the _novec solution not show a similar trend?
+Try using performance tools to investigate.

 ### Iterative Vector Min

+Initially, `iterative.c` is identical to `cmin.c`.

 In `iterative.c`, implement a vectorized `arraymin()` function using a combination of C and inline assembly (or, if you prefer, C vector intrinsics).
 You may assume that the input size is a multiple of 64 64-bit integers.
 Similar to what we did in class, use a C for-loop, and an inline assembly loop body using the VPMINSD/SQ (sometimes this appears to be called VMINSD instead) instruction to produce a vector of up to 64 values, one of which is the smallest.
 Then, finish the job after the loop using another chunk of inline assembly, to compute the single minimum value.
 For this part, consider using a combination of the instructions VPSHUFD, VPERM2I128, VALIGNR.

+- Plot cycles/op vs. input size for your version and the C version.
-What's faster, using the 512-bit (zmm) AVX512, the 256-bit (ymm) AVX2 or 128-bit (xmm) AVX instructions?
+- What's faster, using the 512-bit (zmm) AVX512, the 256-bit (ymm) AVX2 or 128-bit (xmm) AVX instructions?
+You can try specifying the available instruction set to gcc with `-m`, or with clang `-mprefer-vector-width` to force the compiler to produce different versions.
-Plot cycles/op vs. input size.
-How does this compare the vectorized C version?
+- How does your version compare the vectorized C version?
-Study the assembly of the vectorized C version and try to determine what causes the difference.
+- Study the assembly of the vectorized C version and try to determine what causes the difference.

 ### Iterative Vector Min with Index